 Where irritation and inflammation are present such as internal and external ear infections, great mullein helps to calm inflamed tissue and relieve pain associated with an ear infection.

 Other herbs that have been found or thought to be beneficial for ear infection

 Dose: Apply with a dropper to the affected ear and gently plug with cotton wool.
 This can be applied 4-6 hourly.

 The Use of Herbal Remedies and Herbs for Ear Infections

 When using herbal remedies for ear infections, other causative factors such as allergies and food sensitivities that could be aggravating the ear infection, including diet, can play an enormous role in avoiding further infections.

-From a nutritional perspective, vitamin A and C will help reduce the viscidity of the mucous in the ear and assist in draining a blocked eustacean tube.
-It is also wise to remove wheat, dairy and simple carbohydrates and sugar from the diet, in order to give the body a rest from foods that may be increasing mucous production in the ears and upper respiratory tract.
+From a nutritional perspective, vitamin A and C will help reduce the viscidity of the mucous in the ear and assist in draining a blocked eustachian tube.
+It is also wise to remove wheat, dairy and simple carbohydrates and sugar from the diet, in order to give the body a rest from foods that may be increasing mucus production in the ears and upper respiratory tract.
 Fresh vegetables, lean meats and lots of fluids will speed up the healing process and decrease the chance of re-infection.